SyncfusionExamples/How-to-use-legend-and-its-related-features-in-.NET-MAUI-SfCircularChart/README.md

 **Legend maximum size request**

-The [GetMaximumSizeCoefficient](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_GetMaximumSizeCoefficient) protected function of the ChartLegend class must be overridden in order to set the maximum size request for the legend view.
+The [GetMaximumSizeCoefficient](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_GetMaximumSizeCoefficient) protected function of the ChartLegend class must be overridden in order to set the required size for the legend view.
 The value should be between 0 and 1.

 [XAML]
  ```xml